chartergreenm/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your work.
 By using task management tools, such as Trello or Asana, you can keep track of your progress and make sure you don't get sidetracked.

 Remember to take breaks throughout the day to avoid burnout and to keep your mind fresh.
 Also, don’t be afraid to ask for help when you need it.
 Reach out to your colleagues or use online forums like Stack Overflow to find solutions to problems you may encounter.
 Collaboration is an essential part of the programming process, so don‘t hesitate to reach out and share your knowledge with others.

+# 2023-12-08
+- Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.

+This quote reminds us that while optimizing code for performance is important, it should not be done prematurely or without careful consideration.
+It's often better to write clear, simple code first and optimize only where necessary, based on profiling and measurement.
+This approach can save time and prevent introducing bugs or unnecessary complexity into the codebase.